Chouan Army of Rennes and Fougères: Background and history

-The Chouan Army of Rennes and Fougères (Armée des Chouans de Rennes et Fougères or armée royale de Rennes et de Fougères) was a French counter-revolutionary army established in 1795 by Joseph de Puisaye, who passed on its command to Aimé Picquet du Boisguy, head of the Chouans in the area from 1793 onwards.
+In October 1794, Puisaye was named Lieutenant General of the army of Brittany by the Count Charles of Artois but did not have the support of all divisions.
+He formed the Rennes and Fougères in 1795, and passed on its command to Aimé Picquet du Boisguy, head of the Chouans in the area from 1793 onwards.
 It merged the Royalist divisions from Ille-et-Vilaine and some from Côtes d'Armor.
 His influence also extended to some areas of Mayenne in Maine, and Manche in Normandy.

+French royalists were always historically divided, and British government gave support to Puisaye's plan to unite all royalist insurgents under his leadership and restore the monarchy.
+However, divisions remained, leading to defeat at Quiberon in the invasion of France (1795).
 After 1796 its influence declined and, from 1799, it was limited to Ille-et-Vilaine alone.

 Divisions (1794-1796)

 In 1796, these divisions were under the direction of Joseph de Puisaye and assisted by Boisguy, but whose real command did not have time to be effective.
 The Fougères division numbered 3,000 men, that of Vitré 1,500, the 8 others were about 7,000 men strong in total.